appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/Troubleshooting/WordPress/WordPress1/index.md

 language: en
 ---

-### I try to open up my Wordpress site and the web browser says "Cannot connect to server" ?
+### I try to open up my WordPress site and the web browser says "Cannot connect to server"?

-Confirm you are using the correct ports for your Wordpress site?
-Confirm your Wordpress site it using the same ports that it was originally created with.
+Confirm you are using the correct ports for your WordPress site?
+Confirm your WordPress site it using the same ports that it was originally created with.
 It is best to create and only use port 80 for a WordPress website.